-I am an Assistant Professor in the Department of Sociology & Criminal Justice at the University of Delaware and faculty affiliate at the Texas Policy Lab at Rice University.
+I am an Assistant Professor in the Department of Sociology & Criminal Justice at the University of Delaware.
 My research examines the intersection of social inequality and the welfare state.
-My book manuscript, Everything is Broken: How the Childcare Market Creates Inequality (under contract with University of California Press) examines how the American childcare system contributes to inequality on two planes: among mothers at home and work, and to growing trends of economic inequality among households.
+My book manuscript, Everything is Broken: Childcare and Inequality in the US (forthcoming with the University of California Press) examines how families navigate the contemporary childcare crisis and the implications for socioeconomic, racial, and gendered inequality.

 I received my PhD in Sociology from Brown University.